 Anne could have been affected by those animal-based softgels.

-Did I sound like the idea of eating coconut oil in softgels is bad?
+Did I sound like the idea of eating coconut oil in capsules is bad?

 Honestly, it really does come in handy for busy people on the go.
-All you need is open the lid and pop the number of capsules required.
+All you need is open the lid and pop the number of coconut oil pills required.

 But like I mentioned earlier, how much health benefits are you gaining from it?
-Unless you really swallow at least 42 capsules, don’t expect too much from just a few caps per day.
+Unless you really swallow at least 42 capsules, don’t expect too much from just a few softgels per day.